What is The Ottawa Ankle Rule?

 The rule states that X-rays are only required for patients with ankle injuries if they meet any of the following criteria:

-1. Tenderness over the posterior edge or tip of the lateral malleolus (outer ankle bone).
+1. Bony tenderness along distal 6 cm of the posterior edge of fibula or tip of lateral malleolus (outside ankle)

-3. Inability to bear weight both immediately and in the emergency department for four steps.
+5. Inability to bear weight both immediately after injury and for 4 steps during initial evaluation

 For physiotherapists, the Ottawa Ankle Rule is useful for several reasons: